Daniel de Paula

 Boston, USA, 1987.

-Lives and works between São Paulo, Brazil and Maastricht, Netherlands
+Lives and works between São Paulo, Brazil and Amsterdam, Netherlands

 The multiple propositions of Daniel de Paula intend to reflect upon the production of space as the reproduction of dynamics of power, thus revealing critical investigations concerning the political, social, economic, historical and bureaucratic structures that shape both places and relationships.
 Through a posture that is not imprisoned in the field of visual-arts, his practice and production is intersected by notions of geography, geology, architecture and urbanism, revealing his interest in understanding the complex social form hidden within the materiality.
 By means of strategies such as: extensive negotiations with and between public and private agencies; the appropriation, displacement and decontextualization of everyday objects; interactions with agents that constitute the exhibition space and its surroundings, de Paula's works propose re-significations of rigid and conditioned spatial systems.
 Such procedures end up emphasizing the indivisibility between the physicality of his works and the contexts from which they arise, reiterating the criticism to the violent socio-political vectors that inscribe meaning into our lives.

-Recent solo exhibitions include a forma condutora de fluxos dominantes, Galeria Jaqueline Martins, São Paulo (2017); testemunho, Galeria Leme, São Paulo (2015); objetos de mobilidade, ações de permanência, White Cube Gallery, São
+Recent solo exhibitions include and materiality becomes nothing but a mere representation of a structure of dominance, Lumen Travo Gallery, Amsterdam (2020), the control of things over subjects is the control of subjects over themselves, Galeria Francesca Minini, Milan (2019), the conductive form of dominant flows, Galeria Jaqueline Martins, São Paulo (2017); testemunho, Galeria Leme, São Paulo (2015) and objetos de mobilidade, ações de permanência, White Cube Gallery, São Paulo (2014).

-His works has also been included in recent institutional exhibitions such as Matriz do Tempo Real, MAC, São Paulo (2018); Avenida Paulista, MASP, São Paulo (2017); Metrópole: Experiência Paulistana, Estação Pinacoteca, São Paulo (2017); ARTE PARA TODOS!
+His works have also been included in recent institutional exhibitions such as Brasile.
+Il coltello nella carne, Padiglione d’Arte Contemporanea, Milan, Italy (2018), Matriz do Tempo Real, MAC, São Paulo (2018); Avenida Paulista, MASP, São Paulo (2017); Metrópole: Experiência Paulistana, Estação Pinacoteca, São Paulo (2017); ARTE PARA TODOS!
 Liberação e Consumo, Instituto Figueiredo Ferraz, Ribeirão Preto (2016), Nós entre os Extremos, Tomie Ohtake, São Paulo (2015); Da próxima vez eu fazia tudo diferente, PIVÔ, São Paulo (2012).